Skip to content

 Bio

 I’m a staff writer with Science, and have published widely in other magazines and newspapers.
 I have also published four nonfiction books on scientific topics.
 I was senior editor at the Washington City Paper from 1986 to 1990, the year I began writing for Science.
-I have also written for the New Yorker, Atlantic Monthly, the New York Times Magazine, Smithsonian, Technology Review, Outside, Slate, Wired, Surfer and many other publications.
+I have also written for the New Yorker, Atlantic Monthly, the New York Times Magazine, Smithsonian, Technology Review, Outside, Slate, Wired, Surfer’s Journal, Surfer, Buzzfeed, and many other publications.
 In 2011, I was editor of Wave Lines, an online surfing magazine that published 11 glorious issues before its untimely demise.

 I specialize in biomedicine, and long have focused on HIV/AIDS, other infectious diseases, immunology, vaccines, and global health.
 I also have reported extensively on genetics, primate research, evolution, bioterrorism, research funding, ethics, reproductive biology, credit battles, and the media itself.
 My books include Shots in the Dark: The Wayward Search for an AIDS Vaccine (W.W.
 Norton, 2001), Coming to Term: Uncovering the Truth about Miscarriage (Houghton Mifflin, 2005), Almost Chimpanzee: Redrawing the Lines the Separate Us from Them (Holt/Times Books, 2010), and Tomorrow Is a Long Time: Tijuana’s Unchecked HIV/AIDS Epidemic, a photo essay book with photographer Malcolm Linton (Daylight, 2015) that has an accompanying documentary series on UCTV.
-My agent is Gail Ross of the Ross Yoon Agency.
+My agent is Gail Ross of WME Books.
 For talks, I am represented by LAI Speakers.

 I was a consulting producer and appear in the HBO documentary “How to Survive a Pandemic” (2022) by filmmaker David France.
 In 2016 and 2018, I coordinated multi-media projects on efforts to end HIV/AIDS epidemics with Science, PBS NewsHour, BuzzFeed, and UCTV.
 I have appeared on several national TV and radio programs, including the PBS NewsHour, Today, Larry King Now, and NPR’s Fresh Air, Marketplace, Science Friday, On the Media, and All Things Considered.
 I also have done mini-documentaries for Science and SlateV, and contributed to “Ending AIDS,” a PBS documentary based on Shots in the Dark.